roytang/blog/content/post/2003/07/27-jul-2003-i-have-made-a-terrible-mistake.md

 url: /2003/07/27-jul-2003-i-have-made-a-terrible-mistake/
 ---

-* I installed Civilization III, and told myself, &#8220;Gee, I guess
+* I installed Civilization III, and told myself, "Gee, I guess

     I'll try it out for an hour or so.&#8221; I didn't stop for six hours.